AKlaus/DomainResult/README.md

 ### Custom error handling

-The default HTTP codes for statuses `Error` and `NotFound` are defined in public static properties of `ActionResultConventions` with default values:
+The default HTTP codes for statuses `Failed`, `NotFound` and `Unauthorized` are defined in public static properties of `ActionResultConventions` with default values:

 ```cs
 // The HTTP code to return for client request error